-is a writing facilitation program designed for CSU’s professional researchers and academic writers who are interested in boosting their productivity as they develop a sustainable writing practice.
+CSU Writes is a writing facilitation program for CSU’s professional researchers and academic writers who seek to boost productivity and develop sustainable writing practices for publication, submission, and degree completion.

 What We Offer